melihburakmert/caption-creator/README.md

 # Caption Creator

+-- Work in progress --

 A microservice based application that allows users to create caption for an image, \
-based on their recently played song lyrics. \
+based on their recently played song lyrics.

 Done completely for fun and practice.

+Most things depend on Google Cloud Platform,\
+so you need to have a GCP account to run things.

 ## Services